bmc0/dsp/README.md

 		Dynamic high-frequency rolloff (first-order lowpass shape) above `f0` in surround outputs.
 Active when C/S is positive and gradually removed as C/S goes from 0° to -22.5°.
 The default is 6kHz.
+	* `phase_flip[=true|false]`
+		Dynamically flip the relative phase of the right surround output under rear steering so that stongly rear-encoded sounds are in phase.
+The default is `true`.
 	* `signal[=true|false]`
 		Toggle the effect when `effect.signal()` is called.
 	* `surround_delay=delay[s|m|S]`